-After several weeks without food, and when fat stores are exhausted, the body will start converting the protein in the muscles to glucose, and muscle wasting begins.
+After several weeks or months without food and after fat stores are exhausted, the body will start converting the protein in the muscles to glucose, and muscle wasting begins.

 You've seen the pictures of concentration camp survivors.
 Their bodies are literally just skin and bones, because all of the fat stores and muscles have been used up to make glucose for the brain to survive.

 Note that in this scenario, the starved person was able to survive for many months without food because fat stores could be used for energy.
 It's only when all fat and muscle tissue has been exhausted that death results from starvation (unless there are other complicating health issues).

 Aside from total starvation, in normal fasting states, most people have plenty of fat stores (100,000 calories on average), and the ketogenic process helps us preserve muscle tissue by using ketosis and the ketones created for cellular fuel instead of glucose.

 Ketones in the Body: Are they Dangerous?

 So now we know that ketone bodies are the products of fat metabolism and that they help the body maintain its muscles when no food is available.